dolittle/Documentation/Documentation/getting_started.md

 ## Keep main Documentation syncronized with the working repository

-An Azure pipeline has been set up to allow to keep the Documentation repository up to date automatically when a modification is made in the documentation inside the working repository.
+An Azure pipeline keeps the main Documentation repository up-to-date automatically when modification is made in a repository.

 To use that from a working repository, a simple pipeline is needed to call the Documentation update.